gustavofabro/gustavofabro/README.md

 ### Hi there 👋

 I'm Gustavo Fabro, front-end developer with 9 years of professional experience in the field.
 Bachelor in computer science from UNESC (2014 - 2018).
 Focused on front-end and JavaScript development ecosystem (TypeScript, React, ReactNative, Angular, Node, Deno, HTML, CSS etc.).
-Always attentive to good code quality practices. :blue_book::sunglasses:

 I currently work at [Upstart13](https://upstart13.com/) as front-end Software Engineer.